Irene Barberis: The LeWitt Project

 The LeWitt Project:Ten Countries, 2019, onwards.
 Barberis met Sol LeWitt in New York in 1974, and they remained friends till his passing in 2007.
 She has been a friend of the LeWitt family for over thirty years.
 Barberis was the first artist to make work in Sol LeWitt’s Chester Studio, apart from his daughter, the artist Eva LeWitt, spending more than seven and a half months over three residencies, researching and making work in his space on an average of ten hours a day, exploring the relationships and synergies in their work, and LeWitt’s studio processes, especially his gouaches.

 In 2019 Barberis conceived the idea of The LeWitt Project, a long term research and exhibition program across ten countries, looking at the influence of Sol LeWitt and his ideas.
-Commencing in the UK at the DJCAD University of Dundee in 2023 - Barberis was made an Honorary Fellow to work on both The LeWitt Project, UK and her new nanoparticle tapestry work on LeWitt – followed by Melbourne, Australia at RMIT University 2024 -The LeWitt Project, Australia, and Hong Kong in 2024 – The LeWitt Project, Hong Kong/China.
+Commencing at the University of Dundee in 2023, Barberis was made an Honorary Fellow to work on both The LeWitt Project, UK and her new nanoparticle tapestry work on LeWitt – followed by Melbourne, Australia at RMIT University 2024 -The LeWitt Project, Australia, and Hong Kong in 2024 – The LeWitt Project, Hong Kong/China.

-In 2022, Barberis published a wonderful, vastly illustrated book on Sol LeWitt’s Chester studio.
+In 2022, Barberis published a book on Sol LeWitt’s Chester studio.
 The photographic documentation explores LeWitt’s studio as he left it after his untimely death in 2007.
-The 264 page book is only available exclusively from Metasenta Publishing.